(WIP) A Little Bit of Reinforcement Learning from Human Feedback

 Reinforcement learning from Human Feedback (RLHF) is a technique used to incorporate human information into AI systems.
 RLHF emerged primarily as a method to solve hard to specify problems.
 Its early applications were often in control problems and other traditional domains for reinforcement learning (RL).
 RLHF became most known through the release of ChatGPT and the subsequent rapid development of large language models (LLMs) and other foundation models.

 The basic pipeline for RLHF involves three steps.
-First, a language model that can follow user preferences must be trained (see Chapter 9).
+First, a language model that can follow user questions must be trained (see Chapter 9).
 Second, human preference data must be collected for the training of a reward model of human preferences (see Chapter 7).
 Finally, the language model can be optimized with a RL optimizer of choice, by sampling generations and rating them with respect to the reward model (see Chapter 3 and 11).
 This book details key decisions and basic implementation examples for each step in this process.

 Scope of This Book